 The John Sports Inc. purchases tennis balls at $20 per dozen from its suppliers.
 The John Sports will sell 34,300 dozen of tennis balls evenly throughout the year.
 The total cost to handle a purchase order is $10.
 The insurance, property tax and rent for each dozen tennis balls in the average inventory is $0.40.
 The company wants a 5% return on average inventory investment.

 - Compute the economic order quantity.

-- Compute the total annual inventory expenses to sell 34,300 dozens of tennis balls if orders are placed according to economic order quantity computed in part 1.
+- Compute the total annual inventory expenses to sell 34,300 dozen of tennis balls if orders are placed according to economic order quantity computed in part 1.

 1. Economic order quantity:

-2. Total annual inventory expenses to sell 34,300 dozens of tennis balls:
+2. Total annual inventory expenses to sell 34,300 dozen of tennis balls:

 = Annual ordering cost + Annual holding cost